 First of all preparation and excavation for grade beams should be done.
 Excavation of trenches is executed for the beams on the basis of their level.
 The beams can be constructed on the ground directly and in this case, the ground surface is leveled and prepared.

 After the preparation and excavation are finished, then according to the dimensions of the beam forms are placed.
 If we have constructed these beams on the ground, then the bottom of the forms is placed earlier to its sides.

 The reinforcement cage is kept on the flat soling brick before we fix the side shuttering.
 The construction of the framework is the same as that of conventional beams when the grade beam is constructed above the ground.
 Hence, we must place shutters for the bottom and both sides of the grade beam.

 After the finalization of the beam framework, the designated grade beam dimensions should be supplied which should contain enough reinforcement cover.

 #3.
 Reinforcement Placement for the Grade Beam

-The reinforcement for the grade beam is placed in as per structural drawing.
-The reinforcement detailing is provided in structural drawings like the size and number of longitudinal reinforcements and its required length, number, and spacing of stirrups.
+The reinforcement for the grade beam is placed as per the structural drawing.
+The reinforcement detailing is provided in structural drawings like the size and number of longitudinal reinforcements and the required length, number, and spacing of stirrups.